Pro shop selection

 Are heavier gloves safer?

-Heavier gloves provide more padding, which helps reduce impact during sparring.
+Heavier gloves provide more padding, which helps manage contact during sparring.